lunacookies/vim-colors-xcode/README.md

 ## Usage

+Use `:help xcodedark` and `:help xcodelight` to see all the possible options.

 If you’re using a GUI, then vim-colors-xcode should work out of the box.
 However, if you’re planning to use vim-colors-xcode in a terminal, the terminal must support 24-bit colour, also known as True Colour.
 If you want other terminal output to match with vim-colors-xcode, then set its colours to match the ones below:

 Dark: